Unboxed-Software/solana-course/content/durable-nonces.md

 Durable transactions should be treated with care, and are why you should always trust the transactions you sign.

 Say you blindly signed a malicious durable transaction.
 This transaction signs away 500 SOL to the attacker, and changes the nonce authority to said attacker.
 Let's say you don't have this much yet, but in the future, you would.
 This is insidious, as the attacker would wait to cash this check as soon as your balance goes above 500 SOL.
 And you'll have no recollection of what you clicked on.
-It can lay dormant for days, weeks, years.
+It can lay dormant for days, weeks, or years.

 This is not meant to provoke hysteria, just as a PSA of what's possible.
 This is why you should only put into hot wallets what you're willing to lose and don't sign with your cold wallet.

 # Lab

 In this lab, we'll learn how to create a durable transaction.
-We'll focus on what you can and you can't do with it.
+We'll focus on what you can and can't do with it.
 Additionally, we'll discuss some edge cases and how to handle them.

 ## 0. Getting started